Lazy-Solutions/AdvancedSceneManager/flow/nodes/CacheNode.md

 - Subsequent backward evaluations that reach the Cache node will pull this locked value rather than recalculating the entire upstream chain.
 - It automatically **resets** its stored value whenever a new flow run begins.

+> **Note:** The Cache node saves data as an `object`.
+When retrieving this data later, you will need to cast it back to its original type.

 ![Cache Node](../images/cache_node.webp)

 ## When to Use It